 Rooney was inducted into the Missouri Sports Hall of Fame in February 2004.
-He and his wife, Susan, have two daughters, Colleen and Rachel.
+He and his wife, Susan, have two daughters: Colleen and Rachel.

-Al Hrabosky will be calling games on Cardinals telecasts this year for his 28th season.
-It marks his 16th straight-season in his role as color commentator on FSN Midwest.
+Al Hrabosky will be calling games on Cardinals telecasts this year for his 33rd season.
+It marks his 21st straight-season in his role as color commentator on FSN Midwest.
 He began working as a commentator on telecasts for the team in 1985 and through the years has worked for Fox Sports Midwest, WB11, Prime and Sportstime cable.

 Hrabosky made a smooth transition from one of St. Louis' best-loved athletes, the "Mad Hungarian" of the Cardinals 1970's bullpen, to one of the town's favorite broadcasters.
 During a 13-year major league career in which he compiled 97 saves and earned Fireman of the Year honors in 1975, Hrabosky already was preparing himself for broadcasting by working as a sportscaster for a St. Louis TV station.

 A former left-handed pitcher for the Cardinals, Rick spent seven years in the Major Leagues, playing for St. Louis, Los Angeles and the Chicago White Sox.
 He made his Major League debut with the Cardinals in 1984 and participated in the 1985 and 1987 World Series with the Redbirds and won the Series in 1988 while with the Dodgers.
-Horton was both a starter and relief pitcher for the club and had one of his best years in 1987 when he went 8-3 in 67 games, pitching 125 innings with 55 strikeouts.
+Horton was both a starter and relief pitcher for the club and had one of his best years in 1987 when he went 8-3 in 67 games, pitching 125 innings.
 In 1991, he spent the season as a pitching coach in the Cleveland Indians minor league system.

-Horton, 53, and his wife, Ann, reside in St. Louis and have two children; Jen and Drew.
+Horton, 57, and his wife, Ann, reside in St. Louis and have two children; Jen and Drew.